Meeting your career goals

 - Mental health and wellness

 - Working collaboratively and emotional intelligence

 - Cross-cultural awareness

 Whether you are just beginning your career as a professional, are looking to advance within your current career, or are seeking to make a transition, our Office of Career and Professional Development provides the guidance and resources you need to pursue a career path meaningful to you.
 Every Mitchell Hamline student is matched one-on-one with a J.D. career counselor.
 Calling on their own professional experience as a lawyer, counselors will help you focus your career interests, identify your strengths, build your professional network, seek opportunities to gain work experience, and meet your individual professional development goals.

-The most recently reported Mitchell Hamline graduate employment rate is 90%.
+The most recently reported Mitchell Hamline graduate employment rate is nearly 95 percent.
 This number includes alumni who graduated between Sept.
-1, 2017 and Aug.
-31, 2018 and who were seeking and found work in all Bar Passage Required, J.D.
+1, 2018 and Aug.
+31, 2019 and who were seeking and found work in all Bar Passage Required, J.D.
 Advantage, or Professional positions, or who were pursuing an advanced degree full-time within 10 months of their graduation.